 She accepted an offer to study a BS in Management through the Bachelor’s Completion Program (BCP) at Northeastern University, a top 40 US university located in Boston.
 The BCP would allow her to use credits she had already earned during her associate degree to complete an undergraduate degree at Northeastern, which would save her time as well as money.

-Before departing Seoul, Som spoke with us about what her upcoming study in the USA:
+Before departing Seoul, Som spoke with us about her upcoming study in the USA:

 Leaving her home country wasn’t easy, but Som knew that it was all part of a larger dream.

 “When I got to the airport for my flight to the US, it was a bittersweet feeling because I was leaving my family and friends.
 However, studying in America has been one of my long-term life goals, so I was also really excited.”

-She soon learned that things wouldn’t be the same as back in Korea.
+She soon learned that some things wouldn’t be the same as in Korea.
 American university classes, for instance, were quite different from those back home.

 “Korean classes are usually very formal.
 The instructor usually gives a lecture, and the students just listen.
 In an American class, the style is really free and it’s easy to talk with the professor.
 I believe that is a good teaching method to establish a rapport between students and teachers.”

 By joining campus student organizations and using the resources of International Pathways, Som soon made many new friends from America and around the world.